brandonkelly/bk.sarge.ee_addon/README.markdown

 within the Select Options textarea in the Edit Custom Field form.

 ####  Adding `optgroups`  ############################################
-Here’s an example of options being grouped into optgroups:
+Here's an example of options being grouped into optgroups:

     [optgroup] = Fruit
         Apple